Texas Reads English as a Second Language (ESL) Program

 Registration and Testing:

-There will not be a class on on March 8, March 15, and April 19.
+There will not be a class on on September 27 (Texas Reds weekend) and November 29 (Thanksgiving weekend).

 ESL students are adults 18 and up who need beginning and survival level English.
 The classes cover only very basic English phrases for shopping, banking, talking to a doctor, talking to your child's teacher, etc.